yes-2875/appointment-project/README.md

 1. Calendar view
     - Displays all the days of the current month, as well as the month.
     - Allows the user to click on a day to add an event, sending them to the event panel.
+    - The user may also click on an existing event to edit (send back to event page), or delete it.
     - Reminder panel to remind the user of events that are about to begin
 <br>